For their entire existence, they have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.

 So go ahead and make your point.

-The question I have, it seems to me clear if we wanted to lock up the presidency for the next 16 years, a Trump and Cruz ticket would be the best way to do it.
+The question I have, it seems to me clear, if we wanted to lock up the presidency for the next 16 years, a Trump and Cruz ticket would be the best way to do it.

-And then give the opportunity over the next sixteen years for the uh core conservative to be able to take back the Republican Party.
+We would be able to resist the establishment and then give the opportunity over the next 16 years for the core conservative to be able to take back the Republican Party.

 I was curious what your thoughts would be on that.

-I have I have heard uh, for example, Trump Kasink.
+I have heard, for example, Trump Kasink.

-Uh we've heard Trump Rubio.
+We've heard Trump Rubio.

 And there hasn't been, I mean, I know he's been hard on Cruz, too.

-He was he was he hit Cruz last night.
+He hit Cruz last night.

 Lying Ted.